Policy Governing the Acceptable Use of Information Technology Resources

 Users of Wellesley College information technology resources have a responsibility to protect the confidentiality of the information to which they have access.
 Users shall only access information technology resources to which they have authorization, and shall protect the privacy of passwords and accounts to prevent unauthorized access by others.
 Users shall not use Wellesley College resources intentionally to distribute viruses or other items that have a destructive or deceptive nature, and shall not interfere with the use of information technology resources, alter, disable, or circumvent those resources, or use those resources in a manner not authorized by Wellesley College.
 Unauthorized access by any member of the Wellesley College community to any information technology resources will result in disciplinary action, up to and including termination, expulsion and/or legal action.

-See the Wellesley College Password Guidelines for information about secure passwords.
+See the Written Information Security Program for information about secure passwords.

 Wellesley College strives to protect the privacy of this information, although it cannot guarantee confidentiality.
-Under certain circumstances, it may be necessary to disclose information in response to court orders or other legal action, disciplinary processes, health and safety emergencies or to protect the integrity of information technology resources.
-Wellesley College retains the right to use its discretion in reviewing and disclosing records in order to comply with these requirements.
+Under certain circumstances, it may be necessary to access, review or disclose information stored in Wellesley College's information technology resources in response to court orders or other legal action, in connection with investigations of possible violations of College policy or legal obligations, or if an individual's conduct raises concern about appropriate conduct in the workplace or educational environment.
+Wellesley College retains the right to use its discretion in accessing, reviewing and disclosing records in order to address these types of situations.

 Some data is protected by privacy laws.
 Wellesley College seeks to fulfill its legal obligations in protecting any personally identifiable information managed on information technology resources to which any local, state or Federal law applies.
 In addition, Wellesley College seeks to protect any additional confidential or sensitive information at its own discretion.
 (See policies cross-referenced at the end of this document for more information.)